cry-inc/e57/README.md

 or the well maintained fork from Andy Maloney (see https://github.com/asmaloney/libE57Format).

 I thought it would be nice to have a pure Rust solution without any unsafe code.
-In my oppinion Rust is an excellent choice for parsers of untrusted data, especially if you plan to use the code in something like a cloud backend.
+In my opinion Rust is an excellent choice for parsers of untrusted data, especially if you plan to use the code in something like a cloud backend.

-When you want to handle E57 files inside a Rust project this crate will also avoid all the issues that come with integrating C++ code.
+If you want to handle E57 files inside a Rust project this crate will also avoid all the issues that come with integrating C++ code.

 ## Code Coverage